-For most of our events, you can register in advance simply by emailing:
+For most of our events, you can register in advance simply by joining the mailing list for Zoom Links or emailing:

 Please tell us which Beccy Owen's Pop-Up Choirs event you would like to book a place for.

 Places are subject to availability, and will be allocated on a 'first-to-register' basis, so please don't forget to email us!